Updated on January 27, 2021 by Asher Fergusson

 The perfect time to visit New Zealand depends entirely on what you plan to do.
 Remember the seasons are at the opposite time of year in the southern hemisphere, so plan accordingly.
 New Zealand’s peak season is undoubtedly the summer.
 Unlike Australia, this small mountainous island nation doesn’t get excessively hot this time of year, which makes travel a breeze.
 There are, however, significantly fewer crowds than usual.

 Winter (June to August) is the ideal time to visit New Zealand’s world-renowned snowfields.
 Most of these are on the South Island and situated around Queenstown, A.K.A the adrenaline sports capital of the world.
 The crisp days of fall (March to May) make it the ideal time to hike New Zealand’s awe-inspiring natural landscapes.
 As a bonus, the country’s foliage turns into gorgeous shades of yellow and brown, not unlike the popular leaf-peeping destinations of northern USA.
 Likewise, spring also offers idyllic weather to hike New Zealand’s spectacular trails.
+Be sure to check current New Zealand travel advisories before you go.

 2. What is the weather like in New Zealand?